EnJag/brezhoneg/README.md

 # Breton Translator - Gradio Interface

 This project provides a Gradio web interface for translating French text using different Hugging Face models, with optional prompt assistance via RAG (using Zilliz) or random examples from Zilliz.
+Zilliz examples are taken from https://github.com/Ofis-publik-ar-brezhoneg/breton-french-corpus.

 ## Features